siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Select

-SELECT store query supports to retrieve one or more records that match with a given condition, from a given table.
+The `SELECT` store query retrieves one or more records that match a given condition from a specified table.
 **Syntax**

 ```sql